soyoahn/soyoahn.github.io/_posts/2026-03-20-i-want-to-aquascape.md

 I'm watching a lot of [MD Fish Tanks](https://www.youtube.com/watch?v=d1Uwr0lK9pc) and [The Small Scape](https://www.youtube.com/watch?v=VxqfdC5vk5Q), but I need to just sit down and plan my aquarium.

-I know I want to attempt a no-water-change aquarium.
+I know I want to attempt a no-water-change ecosystem tank this time.
 Maybe I'll fill in the details on this blog post over time:

 ✅ **What to get:**